ibadrather/ComputerVision_C-/CameraCalibration.md

 ## 3. Frame Size

 The frame size denotes the dimensions of the image captured by the camera.
 In your output, the frame size is [1440 x 1080], which means the image is 1440 pixels wide and 1080 pixels tall.
-This is a common aspect ratio for video and images, and it is slightly larger than Full HD resolution (1920x1080).
+This is a common aspect ratio for video and images, and it is slightly smaller than Full HD resolution (1920x1080).